Randy Lerner: Aston Villa F.C.

-In June 2011, Lerner appointed manager Alex McLeish, who was previously working from local rivals Birmingham City.
+In June 2011, Lerner appointed manager Alex McLeish, who was previously working from local rivals Birmingham City F.C..
 McLeish's contract was terminated at the end of the 2011–12 season after Villa finished in 16th place, just above the relegation zone.
 On July 2, 2012, Aston Villa confirmed the appointment of former Norwich City manager Paul Lambert.

 In February 2012, the club announced a financial loss of £53.9 million.
 Lerner put the club up for sale on May 12, 2014, with an estimated value of £200 million.

 Lambert was sacked on February 11, 2015 and replaced by Tim Sherwood, who saved Villa from relegation in the 2014/15 season and took them to the 2015 FA Cup Final.
 Sherwood was sacked on October 25, 2015, after six consecutive league losses, with Kevin MacDonald taking over as interim manager.
 On November 2, 2015, Frenchman Rémi Garde agreed a three-and-a-half-year deal to become the manager and was sacked after 147 days.

 In April 2016, two members of Villa's board of directors, former Football Association chairman David Bernstein and Lord King submitted their resignations to Villa Chairman Steve Hollis.
 Their resignation was due to them being "increasingly frustrated at the lack of progress they were able to make" at the club.
 There had also occurred, reportedly, a "hostile interaction" between them and owner Randy Lerner.

 In May 2016, Lerner sold Aston Villa to Chinese businessman Tony Xia and his Recon Group following Villa's relegation to the Football League Championship.
-Many Aston Villa supporters and former players blamed Lerner for being inactive and failing to invest significantly since the departure of manager Martin O'Neill in 2010 and also selling their best players.
+Lerner was inactive and failed to invest significantly since the departure of manager Martin O'Neill in 2010.